Insane96/IguanaTweaksReborn/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Follow the following guideline.
-Not following this will result in ignored and closed issue.
+Not following this guidline will result in ignored and closed issue.
 Please make sure you're using the latest versions before sending a report.

 **Versions**: